What is Glycemic Index and Glycemic Load?

 1. Always have a combination of carbohydrates, proteins and fats in your diet.
 As the protein and fats tend to lower the overall GI and GL of the recipe.

-For example: Instead of having White bread alone, drink milk with it or have a handful of nuts along with it which will reduce the overall GI of the recipe.
+For example: Instead of having carb rich meal alone, drink milk with it or have a handful of nuts along with it which will reduce the overall GI of the recipe.

 2. Have more of whole cereal and pulses instead of having refined and processed ones.